 Free Legal Aid

-Free Legal Aid is still available for parents and others with parental responsibility for cases brought by Social Services and for pre proceedings meetings (PLO or Public Law Outline meetings).
-Means tested legal aid is more widely available.
+Free Legal Aid is still available for parents and others with parental responsibility for cases brought by Social Services and for pre-proceedings meetings (PLO or Public Law Outline meetings).
+Means-tested legal aid is more widely available.

-The starting point for us working together is for you give us a call on 01404 819098 and to arrange a meeting
+The starting point for us working together is for you to give us a call on 01404 819098 and to arrange a meeting

 You may have questions such as: What to do if Social Services have concerns about your parenting?
 What are my rights with child protective services?
 What do social services look for when they come to your house?
 What rights do social workers have?
 What are the alternatives to going to court?
 What reasons child protective services can be called?
 We have created an FAQ’s page that can help answer those questions.